 No, you can include the VA Funding Fee in your loan and pay the funding fee over the course of your loan.

-Yes, however with a VA loan if you are purchasing a new home the seller can pay for all or part of your closing costs.
+Yes, however, with a VA loan if you are purchasing a new home the seller can pay for all or part of your closing costs.
 If you have full entitlement, you could close on your home with little to no cash out of pocket.

-A VA Streamline Refinance is a refinance option that is available if you already have a VA mortgage and you want to lower your interest rate with little or no out-of-pocket closing costs.
+A VA Interest Rate Reduction Refinancing Loan is a refinance option that is available if you already have a VA mortgage and you want to lower your interest rate with little or no out-of-pocket closing costs.
 You don't have provide bank statements, W2s, job verification or paychecks and the VA Funding Fee is only .50% when compared to a regular VA refinance.

 VA guaranteed loans are made by lenders and guaranteed by the U.S. Department of Veteran Affairs (VA) to eligible veterans for the purchase of a home.
 The guaranty means the lender is protected against loss if you fail to repay the loan.
 In most cases, no down payment is required on a VA guaranteed loan and the borrower usually receives a lower interest rate than is ordinarily available with other loans.

 Although mortgage insurance is not required, the VA charges a one-time upfront funding fee to issue a guarantee to a lender against borrower default on a mortgage.
 The fee may be paid in cash by the buyer or seller, or it may be financed in the loan amount.
 If you refinance, you will have to pay the funding fee again.

 A VA loan can be used to buy a home, build a home and even improve a home with energy-saving features such as solar or heating/cooling systems, water heaters, insulation, weather-stripping/ caulking, storm windows/doors or other energy efficient improvements approved by the lender and VA.